 P.S.
 They’re totally using an empty keg in this video for the purpose of instruction.
 Few people can lift a full keg that effortlessly.
 (They weigh 162 pounds.)

-German kegs have a different style of coupler from domestic kegs.
+German kegs have a different style of coupler than domestic kegs.
 (The coupler being the lip part of the keg where you attach the pump.)
-The keg in the video is domestic.
-Keg pumps attach to German kegs by sliding onto the couple rather than twisting into them like in the video.
+The keg in the video above is domestic.
+Keg pumps attach to German kegs by sliding onto the coupler rather than twisting into them like in the video.
 Make sure to get matching parts otherwise there will be no way to get the beer out of the keg!

 It’s true – there’s a chance not everyone at your Oktoberfest party will be into drinking beer.
 So, what should you serve instead?